 Do you have a technical mind?
-Do you enjoy seeing a project from the research stage through to the end with a tangible object as an outcome?
-If you want to mastermind how things are built, a career in the engineering, energy and infrastructure sector could be perfect for you.
+Do you enjoy seeing a project through from the research stage to completion and creating tangible end products?
+If you want to mastermind how things are built, a career in the various sectors in engineering could be perfect for you.

-If you’re interested in working in the sector, you can explore the current jobs in energy and infrastructure, architecture and engineering that are available to you right now.
+You can explore the jobs in energy and infrastructure, architecture and engineering that are available to you right now.

 Contents